nourajneid/Integrating-With-HubSpot-I-Foundations-Practicum/README.md

-list view of the custom object you made: https://app-eu1.hubspot.com/contacts/144201397/objects/0-1/views/all/list
+List view of the custom object that I made:

+https://app-eu1.hubspot.com/contacts/144201397/objects/0-1/views/all/list